-The oldest independent country in Africa, and one of the oldest nations in the world, Ethiopia has often been called “the Cradle of Humanity”.
+Ethiopia is the oldest independent country in Africa and one of the world's oldest nations, and has often been called “the Cradle of Humanity”.
 The reason for this nickname is because of the 1974 discovery of “Lucy” in northern Ethiopia, the oldest and most complete hominid remains ever found.
 At 3.2 million years old, “Lucy” played a major role in human evolution because she helped to explain when humans began to walk upright.

 Due to its strategic location near the coast and close to Egypt, Ethiopia began to emerge as a successful trading spot.
 This trade allowed for strong connections to be built with southern Arabia resulting in a mixing of Arabian and East African cultures.
 By 1500 BC, a highly specialized civilization with skills and technologies unique to Africa’s Horn was developed.